Sreenand76/ai-summarizer/README.md

 # AI Summarizer

-AI Summarizer is a web application that uses OpenAI's API to generate concise summaries of user-provided text or URLs.
+AI Summarizer is a web application that uses OpenAI's API to generate concise summaries of user-provided article URLs.
 Built with React, it provides an intuitive interface for summarizing lengthy content with ease.

 ---